philpagel/debian-headless/README.md

 You *must provide* a `preseeding.cfg` file for headless installation!

-The file `minimal-preseed.cfg` is included (in the `templates` folder).
-That file configures the bare minimum to get past the installer questions before the ssh connection becomes available.
-To use it make a copy:
+The included `preseed.cfg` file configures the bare minimum to get past the installer questions so that network and ssh can be launched.

-    cp templates/minimal-preseed.cfg preseed.cfg

 Please edit the file – at least change the password...

 If the minimal file does not cover all your needs, get a full template

     make example-preseed.cfg
-    cp example-preseed.cfg preseed.cfg
+    mv example-preseed.cfg preseed.cfg

 and modify it to you needs.
 For comprehensive information on preseeding, study
 this: